anuket-project/anuket-specifications/doc/ref_impl/cntt-ri/chapters/chapter06.md

 <a name="6.3.9"></a>
-### 6.3.9 EOR VLAN configuration information
+### 6.3.9 VLAN configuration for Aggregation Switch
-Multiple instances are expected, one instance for each EOR.
+Multiple instances are expected, one instance for each Aggregation Switch.

 | Field # | type | mandatory | Instruction |
 |----|--------------------|----------------------------|---------------------------------------------------------------------------------------------------------------------------------------------------------------------------|